Expansiveness is the Lifeblood of Meditation

 ‘Affection’ – such a beautiful word – no control, only affectionate and detached interest.

-REMEMBER, THERE ARE NO ENEMIES IN MEDITATION.
+AND REMEMBER – THERE ARE NO ENEMIES IN MEDITATION.

-Thoughts are not the enemy; pain is not the enemy.
+Thoughts are not the enemy.
+Pain is not the enemy.

 Both of these things are commonly seen as annoyances in our life, so it is our habit to try to suppress or control them in some way.
 One of the prime lessons of meditation is to learn that pain and thinking have a right to exist.
-And in fact, will always exist to some degree or other, because they are natural conditions of being alive.
+And in fact, they will always exist to some degree or other, because they are natural conditions of being alive.

+So it is imperative that you accept them.
 Ironically, you will find that the more you accept thinking and pain, the less they will appear as suffering.

 NEVER DO BATTLE WITH ANYTHING IN MEDITATION.